critocrito/ncube/doc/http-api/ncube/post.md

 # Bootstrap Ncube

-Create the initial configuration of the Ncube host application.
+Create the initial configuration (bootstrap) of the Ncube host application.

 **URL** : `/`